loan-mgt/listmonk/docs/docs/content/configuration.md

 # Configuration

 ### TOML Configuration file
-One or more TOML files can be read by passing `--config config.toml` multiple times.
+One or more TOML files can be read by passing `--config .env` multiple times.
 Apart from a few low level configuration variables and the database configuration, all other settings can be managed from the `Settings` dashboard on the admin UI.

 To generate a new sample configuration file, run `--listmonk --new-config`

 ### Environment variables
-Variables in config.toml can also be provided as environment variables prefixed by `LISTMONK_` with periods replaced by `__` (double underscore).
+Variables in .env can also be provided as environment variables prefixed by `LISTMONK_` with periods replaced by `__` (double underscore).
 To start listmonk purely with environment variables without a configuration file, set the environment variables and pass the config flag as `--config=""`.

 Example: